 “It’s like Deja-vu, all over again”

 Despite a well-orchestrated advertising blitz from the insurance industry, most seniors retain their plan for years without shopping for new options.
 As a result, Medicare beneficiaries may remain locked into plans that no longer meet their needs- this is especially true for prescription drug plans whose pricing and coverage may change dramatically from year to year.
-The coming year, however, may buck this trend as several of the most popular Medicare Part D prescription-drug plans are slated for double digit price increases.
-Here are some things that seniors should consider as they navigate their choices for 2016.
+Click here to preview 2017 Medicare, Part D premiums.

 Where to Begin?

 Medicare health insurance plans are required to provide an Annual Notice of Change (ANOC) to participants in Medicare prescription-drug and Advantage plans each year.
 These are mailed in late September and detail any material changes in coverage for the coming year.
 The notice contains information specific to your plan and serves as a good baseline for comparison shopping.

 Next, compile a list of medical providers and medications and compare it to the ANOC.
 If coverage for a medication you take is not included, or a physician has dropped out of your Advantage plan network, the statement will reflect this.
 For those seniors that are shopping for a stand alone drug plan- with or without a Medigap plan- make use of the Plan Finder tool on Medicare.gov.
 This tool compares plans based on the drugs you take and the local pharmacy of your choice, including mail order pharmacies.